openxc/vi-firmware/docs/platforms/crosschasm-c5.rst

 you have the USB cable attached to your computer and to the C5, follow the same steps to upload as for the :doc:`chipKIT Max32 <max32>`.

-The C5 units offered directly from the `CrossChasm website
-<http://crosschasm.com/SolutionCenter/OpenXC.aspx>`_ are pre-programmed with the
+The OpenXC C5 units are pre-programmed with the bootloader.
-bootloader.

 .. _bootloader: